Chosing the Right Bluetooth Keyboard

-I have been thinking of buying a keyboard for a long time now.
+I thought about buying a keyboard for a long time.
 I am fairly fast at typing on the iPad but there are still times that I would like to have a physical keyboard…to be able to feel the keys on my fingers.
-Over the past year I have written half of my blog posts on my iPad using Blogsy and have grown very fond of QuickOffice Pro HD.
+Over the past few years I have written 95% of my blog posts on my iPad using Byword, Drafts, and/or Blogsy and have also grown very fond of QuickOffice Pro HD.
 For these apps a dedicated physical keyboard is much more efficient.

 As with all things iPad, the decision on the right keyboard is not an easy one.
 When I am traveling with the family I generally take my simple and elegant Apple Aluminum keyboard, which works great; but is not as portable as some others.
 I have seen many people using the Zaggfolio keyboard (picture above) which seems nice enough, but it only has one viewing angle and completely encases the iPad.
 Call me a design nerd, but sometimes I like the idea of interacting with a non-encased iPad without the trouble of a difficult removal process.

 At the other end of the spectrum are the minimal keyboards like the Logictech Ultrathin.
 Seems cool, but in doing some research it appears that the keyboard only supports one viewing angle and there have been reports that it is not durable enough for people like me.

 The good news is that Best Buy is starting to carry a wide assortment of keyboards and does carry most if not all of the Logitech Options along with the Zaggs.
 And, what Best Buy does not carry seems to be carried by Brookstone where I have seen many of the Belkins (pictured above) well as some of their Brookstone-branded units.